eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 We can thus define the decision rule of the Better Choices system as a function where if $P$ has a Condorcet winner $W$ (i.e. if there exist two distinct $i,j$ such that $\operatorname{win}(P_i)=\operatorname{win}(P_j)=W$, meaning that $W$ defeats both of the other candidates), then $f(P)=W$.
 Otherwise, if $P$ has no Condorcet winner, then minimax determines $f(P)=\operatorname{lose}(P_1)=\operatorname{win}(P_0)$, the candidate who loses by the least amount.

+The question we investigate is not in the realm of game theory or psychology.
+Instead, we ask "if an omniscient coalition of voters had the ability to perfectly coordinate and execute a manipulation, would it be profitable for them to do so?"

 ### Permutations of Matchups

 We denote $$\sigma\in\left\{(i,i+1): 0\leq i<m\right\}\subset S_{m+1}$$ as permutations on the matchups themselves, and we define